-Between the land
+Between the Land

 A research about borders

 But were fences used to access to land or to mark the land?
-As the dictionary states, and on first impressions, a fence is a structure serving as a barrier but when is an opaque sort of wall it works as signage.
-We make an interpretation of its connotation, rather than needing to have physical contact with it; we know we should not trespass and we know that this portion of terrain belongs to someone.
+As the dictionary states, and on first impressions, it is a structure serving as a barrier but when is an opaque sort of wall it works as signage.
+We make an interpretation rather than physical contact with it; we know we should not trespass it and we know that this portion of terrain belongs to someone.
 It has a symbolic meaning.

 A fence is not just a boundary.
 It doesn’t only divide but connect spaces, it’s a reminder that two spaces are standing next to each other; it directs movement and enhances the appearance of a space .

 Starting from a collection of tools, used by the makers of the landscape, this book is a study about fences used in the lands and how they describe the landscape of Drenthe, a region in the north of the Netherlands.